golemfactory/yagna-service-erigon/requestor/README.md

     docker run --network=host -e BASE_URL=localhost:5000 erigon-server-test tests/test_base_usage.py

     #   Run full tests that assume at least 3 providers
+    #   (NOT IMPLEMENTED YET)
     docker run --network=host -e BASE_URL=localhost:5000 erigon-server-test

+# use requestor server

+All requests except static file request must contain a JSON body with 'user\_id': 'the\_thing\_from\_metamask'.

+    GET  /getInstances      - list of all instances created by the user (includes stopped instances) POST /createInstance    - create new instance (this *should* use some config data from body, but currently everything except 'user_id' is ignored)
+    POST /stopInstance/<id> - stop instance with id <id>
+    GET  /static/<path>     - return a file from 'static' directory, on a given path (NOTE: this probably should be done somewhere else (nginx?) in the final version) e.g GET /static/index.html